Gregor Luthe

 Gregor Luthe (born 19 October 1970) is a German chemist, toxicologist, nanotechnologist, inventor and entrepreneur.
 He is known for his work on toxicology of PCBs and PBDEs.

 Early life

 Luthe was born in Epe on 19 October 1970, the only child of bricklayer and stove fitter Ewald Luthe and spinning mill worker Käthe Luthe, née Böcker.
 Luthe had a hard start at school as he stammered until 9th grade, when he learned to manage this, and leaped forward, leaving the lower education Hauptschule to enter the Gymnasium in Bardel, finishing it 1989 as best in class.

-At the age of 19, he traveled to visit the GDR two weeks before the Fall of the Berlin Wall.
+At the age of 19, he traveled to visit the German Democratic Republic two weeks before the Fall of the Berlin Wall.
 Luthe was held for STASI questioning on 9 November 1989.
 He learned about this day's events only on the day of his release, the following morning.